The Art of Camouflage: Few-Shot Learning for Animal Detection and Segmentation: Experiments

 \subsection{Overview}

 As specified in this work, we utilize the proposed CAMO-FS dataset containing images of camouflaged animals in the wild to establish the evaluation of our baseline and proposed improvement.
+We follow the concept procedure published in FSOD \cite{TFA, yolo-reweighting, meta-rcnn}. \hlc[white]{We employed the MTFA baseline~\mbox{\cite{Ganea_2021_CVPR}} implemented using Detectron2 framework \mbox{\cite{detectron2}}.
+The backbone is ResNet-101 \mbox{\cite{he2016deep}} with Feature Pyramid Network \mbox{\cite{Lin-CVPR2017}}.
+The models are trained in two stages: base training and novel fine-tuning stage.}

-We follow the concept procedure published in FSOD \cite{TFA, yolo-reweighting, meta-rcnn}.
-In the first stage of the base phase, we train our model with abundant data from 80 classes of the COCO dataset as proposed in \cite{yolo-reweighting}.
-In the second stage of the novel phase, we evaluate the performance of having $K = 1, 2, 3, 5$ shots per each novel class.
+In the first stage of the base phase, we train our model with abundant data from $80$ classes \hlc[white]{with $118K$ images in the \texttt{train2017} set of the COCO dataset.
+The training hyper-parameters of the base phase are set according to Detectron2 settings~\mbox{\cite{detectron2}}}.